Shakilofficial/typescript-technocrat/README.md

 # MILESTONE 1: Be A Typescript Technocrat

 ### How to run the TypeScript File
+To run the TypeScript files in this project, follow these steps:

 ```bash
     npm install ts-node-dev typescript
 ```
-- To Run the TypeScript File by this command
+- Use the following command to run a TypeScript file:
 ```bash
 ts-node-dev --respawn --transpile-only filename.ts
 ```